ankaAR/bestiario5e/_creatures/balhannoth.md

 ***Bite*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 25 (4d10 + 3) piercing damage.

 ***Tentacle*** Melee Weapon Attack: +7 al ataque, alcance 10 pies, un objetivo.
-Impacto: 10 (2d6 + 3) bludgeoning damage, and the target is grappled (escape DC 15) and is moved up to 5 feet toward the balhannoth.
+Impacto: 10 (2d6 + 3) puntos de daño contundente, and the target is grappled (escape DC 15) and is moved up to 5 feet toward the balhannoth.
 Until this grapple ends, the target is restrained, and the balhannoth can't use this tentacle against other targets.
 The balhannoth has four tentacles.

 ### Legendary Actions